Vyral/base-template/_posts/2019-01-24-the-home-you-desire-is-more-affordable-than-you-think.md

 If you’d like to know how we can find your next home, whether it’s your first home, dream home, or second home, give us a call.&nbsp;

-If you have any other questions about our Palm Beach County market, feel free to reach out to us as well.
+If you have any other questions about our South and Central Florida market, feel free to reach out to us as well.
 We’d love to hear from you.